The linkedness of cubical polytopes: beyond the cube: Proof of Lemma for the case

-\begin{claim} If a 3-cube contains three pairs of terminals, there must exist two pairs of terminals in the 3-cube, say $\{s_1, t_{1}\}$ and $\{ s_{2}, t_{2}\}$, that are not arranged in the cyclic order $s_1, s_{2}, t_{1}, t_{2}$ in a 2-face of the cube. \end{claim} \begin{claimproof} If no terminal in the cube is in Configuration 3F, we are done.
+\begin{claim} If a 3-cube contains three pairs of terminals, there must exist two pairs of terminals in the 3-cube, say $\{s_1, t_{1}\}$ and $\{ s_{2}, t_{2}\}$, that are not arranged in the cyclic order $s_1, s_{2}, t_{1}, t_{2}$ in a 2-face of the cube. \end{claim}

+\begin{remark} If $x$ and $y$ are vertices of a cube, then they share at most two neighbours.
+In other words, the complete bipartite graph $K_{2,3}$ is not a subgraph of the cube; in fact, it is not an induced subgraph of any simple polytope \cite[Cor.~1.12(iii)]{PfePilSan12}. \end{remark}

+\begin{claimproof} If no terminal in the cube is in Configuration 3F, we are done.
 So suppose that one is, say $s_{1}$, and that the sequence $s_1,x_{1}, t_{1},x_{2}$ of vertices of $X$ is present in cyclic order in a 2-face.
 Without loss of generality, assume that $ s_{2}\not\in\{x_{1},x_{2}\}$.
 Then $ s_{2}$ cannot be adjacent to both $ s_{1}$ and $ t_{1}$, since the bipartite graph $K_{2,3}$ is not a subgraph of $G(Q_{3})$ (\cref{rmk:cubical-common-neighbours}).
 Thus the sequence $s_1, s_{2}, t_{1}, t_{2}$ cannot be in a 2-face in cyclic order. \end{claimproof}

 {\bf Suppose all the six terminals are in the 3-face $R$.} By virtue of \cref{cl:d=5}, we may assume that the pairs $\{s_{1}, t_{1}\}$ and $\{ s_{{2}}, t_{{2}}\}$ are not arranged in the cyclic order $s_1, s_{2}, t_{1}, t_{2}$ in a 2-face of $R$. \cref{prop:3-polytopes} ensures that the pairs $\{\pi_{R_{J}}^{J_{1}}( s_{1}),\pi_{R_{J}}^{J_{1}}( t_{1})\}$ and $\{\pi_{R_{J}}^{J_{1}}( s_{2}),\pi_{R_{J}}^{J_{1}}( t_{2})\}$ in $R_{J}$ can be linked in $R_{J}$ through disjoint paths $ L_{1}'$ and $ L_{2}'$, since the sequence $\pi_{R_{J}}^{J_{1}}( s_{1}),\pi_{R_{J}}^{J_{1}}( s_{2}),\pi_{R_{J}}^{J_{1}}(t_{1}),\pi_{R_{J}}^{J_{1}}( t_{2})$ cannot be in a 2-face of $R_{J}$ in cyclic order.
 Moreover, by the connectivity of $R_{F}$, there is a path $ L_{3}'$ in $R_{F}$ linking the pair $\{\pi_{R_{F}}^{F_{1}}( s_{3}),\pi_{R_{F}}^{F_{1}}( t_{3})\}$.
 The linkage $\{ L_{1}', L_{2}', L_{3}'\}$ can naturally be extended to a $ Y$-linkage $\{ L_{1}, L_{2}, L_{3}\}$ as follows.